How to Add Dark Mode in WordPress for a Better User Experience

 Due to the usage of color pairs, you can create two or more dark mode equivalents for a light mode color.

-For example, in the screenshot below, you can see the pre-configured light and dark mode color palettes of our Daily News starter site.
+For example, in the screenshot below, you can see the pre-configured light and dark mode color palettes on one of our News starter sites.
 It has four black-and-white color pairs: (1) black/white, (2) white/black, (3) black/black, and (4) white/white.

 This is because sometimes we want to keep the original colors in dark mode.
 For example, in this design, the footer has a black background and white text in light mode and we want to keep it as is in dark mode as well (i.e. we don’t want to show a footer with a white background in dark mode):